neurostuff/meta-analysis-book/_sources/tutorials.md

 Hooray, Dr. Lytical has reached a critical milestone in her {term}`meta-analysis` journey.
 The {term}`studies <study>` that survived your critical eye are happily waiting in the inclusion column.
-Dr. Lytical takes a quick look at the inclusion column to ensure nothing snuck through that was not supposed to survive.
+Dr. Lytical takes a quick look at the inclusion column to ensure no paper snuck through that was not supposed to survive curation.
 These {term}`studies <study>` are now ready to be ingested into a {term}`studyset` for use in Dr. Lytical's {term}`meta-analysis`.